Augustine-ebuka/book/README.md

 ## Key Features of the Backend

 - **Laravel 10**: The backend is built on Laravel 10, a powerful PHP framework known for its elegance and developer-friendly syntax.
 - **Laravel Sanctum**: The project employs Laravel Sanctum for user authentication.
-Sanctum provides a simple and effective way to implement Single Page Application (SPA) authentication.
+Sanctum provides a simple and effective way to implement Single Page Application (SPA) authentication and ensure scalability when request increase.
 - **Private Route**: this ensure security in the frontend end to ensure that an unauthenticated users does not have access to our secured page. it will return them back to login.
+- **A well written test of the features**:
+- **user input valiadation and sanitation** error code related to user error was also implemented:
+- **Maintain security of Env. variables** error code related to user error was also implemented:

 ## Key Features of the Frontend